robineero/py-available-domain-finder/readme.md

 ### Available domain finder ###

-Simple available domain scanner written in Python.
+Simple scanner for available domain names written in Python.
 Results are written into `domains-available.txt` file.

-Does not work with .eu domains.
+Does not work with .eu domains (which needs 1 sec sleep time between every request to avoid running into limit and gives false-positive results).
 Tested with .ee domains.